Mortgage challenges for contractors: responsible lending

 Elements of credit that can affect your mortgage

 As with applicants from any walk of life, the bigger the deposit you put down, the lower your mortgage interest rate will be.
-The more competitive rates begin when you have 15% deposit.
+The more competitive rates begin when you have a 15% deposit.

 Still, it may be possible to unlock mortgages with an accompanying deposit as low as 5%.
 We can sometimes secure such mortgages through the government's Help-To-Buy scheme.
 Again, our experts will help you to determine whether you qualify.